-While VR-mail and VR-annotator were primarily designed to annotate static objects, VR-vcr was designed to record dynamic events in the VE.
-VR-vcr is able to capture local events in a VE, or global events that are been generated by other remote participants.
-These global events are typically streamed to all the participating clients so that each of their VEs are properly synchronized.
+While VR-mail and VR-annotator were primarily designed to annotate static objects, VRvcr was designed to record dynamic events in the virtual environment.
+VR-vcr is able to capture local events in a virtual environment or global events that are been generated by other remote participants.
+These global events are typically streamed to all the participating clients so that each of their virtual environments are properly synchronized.
 It is this event stream that VR-vcr records.
-Once the recording is made, it can be played back; if other participants are in the VE at the same time, all of them are able to view the playback together as the same event stream is delivered to each of them.
+Once the recording is made it can be played back, and if there are other participants in the virtual environment at the same time, all of them are able to view the playback together as the same event stream is delivered to each of them.

-Figure 7 shows the VR-vcr clients and central server.
-VR-vcr is designed so that a dedicated server may be used for performing the recording, or each client can perform its own recordings.
-In either case, the recorder receives incoming data through the various network connections and decides whether to record the data or not based on the information given by the track manager.
-Each stream is recorded on a separate "track."
+Fig. 5 shows the VR-vcr clients and central server.
+VR-vcr is designed so that a dedicated server may be used for performing the recording, or each client can perform their own recordings.
+In either case the recorder receives incoming data through the various network connections and decides whether to record the data or not based on the information given by the track manager.
+Each stream is recorded on a separate "track".
 Each track is stored in a separate data file.
 This allows tracks to be viewed together or independently.
 The track manager maintains a list of tracks that will be passed to the main recorder for recording.
-The tracks can be added or removed at runtime through a separate interface application that maintains information on which tracks are in use.
-Each track is identified by a unique name and ID, which is given by CAVERNsoft.
+The tracks can be added or removed at runtime through a separate interface application that maintains information on which track are in use.
+Each track is identified by a unique name and id that is given by CAVERNsoft.

-Figure 7.
-VR-vcr created on a separate recording server.
-The main recorder controls the recording session, the threaded recorder/playback module records different kinds of streams into separate files, and the track manager polls tracks to be recorded.
+Fig. 5 VR-vcr created on a separate recording server.
+The main recorder controls the recording session, the threaded recorder/playback module records different kinds of streams into separate files; and thetrack manager polls tracks to be recorded.

-7. Conclusions and future work
+7. Conclusions and Future work

 In each of the aforementioned recording systems a separate recording and playback engine was created.
 It became clear from the exercise that a common engine could be designed to serve the needs of all three systems.
 In order to achieve this, the engine would have to be decoupled from any graphical capabilities.
-The user-interface, networking, and associated graphics rendering would be built separately as needed by the recording application.
+The user-interface, networking and associated graphics rendering would be built separately as needed by the recording application.
 The engine's only task is to capture events on multiple data streams, store them on disk, and allow playback and querying of the data.
-This is a nontrivial task because, not only must the engine be able to store and retrieve these data streams at a rapid rate, they must be able to fast-forward and rewind through the stream - hence, requiring that all the accumulated events be carried forward or rolled back.
+This is a non trivial task because, not only must the engine be able to store and retrieve these data streams at a rapid rate, they must be able to fast-forward and rewind through the streamhence requiring that all the accumulated events to be carried forward or rolled back.
 To address such an issue one either has to store the state of all events all the time or create intermittent snapshots.
 The latter is a common technique used in other streaming media.
-The challenge in VR is that the recorded data is not limited to simply audio or video; it is composed of a diverse collection of data streams, including state updates of 3D models and 3D tracker information for each of the participants in the space.
+The challenge in VR is that the recorded data is not limited to simply audio or video; it is composed of a diverse collection of data streams including state updates of 3D models and 3D tracker information for each of the participants in the space.